The Scottish Planning Policy (SPP) is a statement of Scottish Government policy on nationally important land use.

 Review of the SPP

-A review of the policy was announced in the Scottish Parliament on September 18, 2012 by Derek Mackay MSP, Minister for Local Government and Planning.
-The review will:
+A review of the policy was announced in Scottish Parliament on September 18, 2012 by Derek Mackay MSP, Minister for Local Government and Planning.
+The aim of the review is to bring the policy up-to-date, focus it on sustainable economic growth and emphasise placemaking.

 | Email || email@example.com |